skyms/ReservationsAPIPRD/APIDesign/endpoints.md

 ## Reservation
+Reservation object represents a reservation made by user and includes all details of the reservation.
+### Properties
 | Name | Type | Description |
 | --- | --- | --- |
 | reservation\_id | string | The unique ID of the Reservation. |